jofr27/cachyos-with-omarchy-repo/README.md

 Enjoy your setup! ✨

-FAQ
+## ❓ FAQ

+### 🧰 Installation & Compatibility

-Q: Can I run this on an existing CachyOS installation?
+**Q: Can I run this on an existing CachyOS installation?**
 A: Yes, but a fresh install is recommended for best results.

-Q: Does it support NVIDIA laptops?
+**Q: Does it support NVIDIA laptops?**
 A: Yes.
 It automatically enables PRIME render offload for Intel + NVIDIA hybrid systems.

+**Q: Will this install Hyprland?**
+A: Yes, if you choose it during installation.

+---

+### ⚙️ Configuration

-Q: Why does it ask for country code?
+**Q: Why does it ask for country code?**
-A: To properly configure Wi-Fi regulatory domain.
-Wrong code can limit Wi-Fi channels and performance.
+A: To configure the Wi-Fi regulatory domain.
+Using the wrong code can limit available Wi-Fi channels and performance.

+**Q: Can I use the alpha/dev version instead?**
+A: This script uses the stable version by default.
+You can switch to development versions manually if needed.

+---

+### 🔧 Stability

-Q: What if the script fails halfway?
+**Q: What if the script fails halfway?**
 A: You can safely run it again.
-It is designed to be re-runnable.
-Q: Will this install Hyprland?
-A: Yes, if you choose it during Omarchy installation.
-Q: Can I use the alpha/dev version instead?
-A: This script uses stable by default.
-You can change it manually if you want the latest development version.
-Q: How do I update Omarchy later?
-A: After installation, you can use Omarchy’s own update commands, but some patches may need to be reapplied.
-Q: Is this script official?
-A: No. It is a community script created to improve compatibility between Omarchy and CachyOQ: Can I run this on an existing CachyOS installation?
-A: Yes, but a fresh install is recommended for best results.
-Q: Does it support NVIDIA laptops?
-A: Yes.
-It automatically enables PRIME render offload for Intel + NVIDIA hybrid systems.
-Q: Why does it ask for country code?
-A: To properly configure Wi-Fi regulatory domain.
-Wrong code can limit Wi-Fi channels and performance.
-Q: What if the script fails halfway?
-A: You can safely run it again.
-It is designed to be re-runnable.
+The script is designed to be re-runnable.

-Q: Will this install Hyprland?
-A: Yes, if you choose it during Omarchy installation.
-Q: Can I use the alpha/dev version instead?
-A: This script uses stable by default.
-You can change it manually if you want the latest development version.
+---

+### 🔄 Updates

-Q: How do I update Omarchy later?
+**Q: How do I update Omarchy later?**
-A: After installation, you can use Omarchy’s own update commands, but some patches may need to be reapplied.
+A: After installation, use Omarchy’s update commands.
+Some patches may need to be reapplied manually.

+---

+### 📌 Notes

-Q: Is this script official?
+**Q: Is this script official?**
-A: No. It is a community script created to improve compatibility between Omarchy and CachyOSS
+A: No. It is a community project designed to improve compatibility between Omarchy and CachyOS.